Bang Bang Salmon Air Fryer Recipe: Dinner in 15 Minutes!

 1. Cook for an additional 5-7 minutes at 400°F until the fish flakes easily with a fork (or the internal temperature is 145°F)

-2. Drizzle the remaining sauce over the fish (or serve on the side for dipping) and serve with your favorite sides!
+2. Drizzle the remaining sauce over the salmon (or serve on the side for dipping) and serve with your favorite sides!

 overhead view of strips of air fryer bang bang salmon on a plate with rice